KyleRogers/compose-postgres/README.md

 PGADMIN_DEFAULT_PASSWORD=admin
 ```

-This allows you to visit pgadmin under http://localhost:5050 and login with the given email and password above.
+After launching the two docker containers with `docker-compose up -d` this allows you to visit pgadmin under http://localhost:5050 and login with the given email and password above.

 ## Access to postgres: